 In implementing the programme, the Charity publicised the opportunity to a wide network of organisations and individuals, to inform prospective participants.
-This included our extensive contact lists, the many organisations, large and small, who are part of The Refugee Council distribution network, approx. 200 organisations working with and for asylum seekers and refugees, including Refugee Education UK (formerly Refugee Support Network).
+This included our extensive contact lists, the many organisations, large and small, who are part of The Refugee Council distribution network, approx. 200 organisations working with and for asylum seekers and refugees, including refugee community organisations and Refugee Education UK (formerly Refugee Support Network).

-The admission process includes guidance and assessment, through one-to-one meetings with the Charity's director, as well as information and Skills Diagnosis Sessions, run by UCL Institute of Education staff.
+The admission process includes guidance and assessment, through one-to-one discussions with the Charity's Director, as well as information and Skills Diagnosis Sessions, run by UCL Institute of Education staff.
 The Course provides training in academic writing, critical reading, presentation, and ICT skills, (especially virtual learning environments - Moodle and associated applications) familiarisation with teaching and learning practices in UK universities, and intercultural understanding.
 The course develops the participants' personal and intellectual confidence, and ability to collaborate with each other and the tutors.
-Structured time is spent focusing on future training options, supported by the Director and individual meetings with IoE staff.
+Structured time is spent focusing on future training options, supported by the Director and individual meetings with UCL Institute of Education staff.
 The Charity coordinates the applications process.
-Selection is done by academic staff at UCL Institute of Education.
+Selection of participants is done by academic staff at UCL Institute of Education.
 Applicants are considered on first come first basis provided they meet the eligibility criteria.